lionkeng/langgraph-starter/README.md

 # langgraph-starter

+You can use this repo as a basic template with all the tooling to start a nodeJS project with Typescript and Langgraph.

 This is a mono-repo created to explore [langgraphJS](https://github.com/langchain-ai/langgraphjs).
-Examples in the Langgraph repo are listed as Jupyter notebooks.
-In this repo, we are hashing out (similar) examples but as Typescript code files.
-This repo also gives you a basic template with all the tooling to start a nodeJS project with Typescript and Langgraph.
+Examples in the Langgraph repo are provided as Jupyter notebooks.
+In this repo, we are hashing out (similar) examples but with all the tooling to run them as nodeJS scripts.

 ## tooling